 – The date you started to owe the debt

 It’s important to get all of the above information on the debt.
-If you weren’t aware of the debt, tell the collector that you will call them back shortly, and make sure you look into the debt and ensure that it is legitimate, and your own.
+If you weren’t aware of the debt, tell the collector that you will call them back shortly.
+Make sure you look into the debt and ensure that it is legitimate, and your own.

 3. Understand your rights

-Any reputable, ethical debt collection agency won’t use intimidation or misleading claims to get you to pay the debt.
+Reputable and ethical debt collection agencies won’t use intimidation or misleading claims to get you to pay.
 It’s in their best interest to be understanding and empathetic, particularly when dealing with people in hardship.

 Collection agencies have highly regulated and specific compliance protocols in place to ensure that they do the right thing by all parties involved.
 Under the Australian Consumer Law, you have specific rights that collection agencies will face harsh penalties for crossing.
 For example, they can only contact you between specific hours of the day, and they can’t disclose the name of the debt collection agency they are calling from until you have confirmed your identity.

 4. Stay calm